Butch Cassidy: 1905

-Two English-speaking bandits held up the Banco de Tarapacá y Argentino in Río Gallegos on February 14, 1905, 700 mi south of Cholila, near the Strait of Magellan, and the pair vanished north across the Patagonian grasslands.
+On February 14, 1905, two English-speaking bandits held up the Banco de Tarapacá y Argentino in Río Gallegos, 700 mi south of Cholila, near the Strait of Magellan, and the pair vanished north across the Patagonian grasslands.
 Cassidy and Longabaugh sold the Cholila ranch on May 1, fearing that law enforcement had located them.
 The Pinkerton Agency had known their location for some time, but the snow and the hard winter of Patagonia had prevented their agent Frank Dimaio from making an arrest.
 Governor Julio Lezana issued an arrest warrant, but Sheriff Edward Humphreys, a Welsh-Argentine who was friendly with Cassidy and enamored of Place, tipped them off.
 The trio then fled north to San Carlos de Bariloche, where they embarked on the steamer Condor across Nahuel Huapí Lake by the end of the year.
 Cassidy, Longabaugh, Place, and an unknown male associate robbed the Banco de la Nación Argentina branch in Villa Mercedes, San Luis Province on December 19, 450 mi west of Buenos Aires, taking 12,000 pesos.
 They fled across the Andes to reach the safety of Chile.

 On June 30, 1906, Place decided that she had had enough of life on the run, so Longabaugh took her back to San Francisco.
 Cassidy obtained honest work under the alias James "Santiago" Maxwell at the Concordia Tin Mine in the Santa Vera Cruz range of the central Bolivian Andes, where Longabaugh joined him upon his return.
 Their main duties included guarding the company payroll.
 The two traveled to Santa Cruz in late 1907, a frontier town in Bolivia's eastern savannah, still wanting to settle down as respectable ranchers.